vizhub-core/vizhub-legacy/packages/useCases/createVisualization.md

  * The user may chooses a template to start from.
  * In this case, the template visualization will be "forked".

+## Exceptional Case

+ * If the user is not authenticated, the user should be informed that they need to log in to create a visualization.